ntate6630/Arduino-i2c-reader-writer-with-terminal-user-interface/README.md

 # To Do

-### The xmodem recieve function starting at line 825 is imcomplete and has a strange bug where the return statements sometimes dont return back their values
+### The "int xmodemRecieve(void)" function starting at line 825 is imcomplete and has a strange bug where the return statements sometimes dont return back their values
-### to the testRecieve function at line
+### to the "void testRecieve(void)" function at line 972.

+### The user is not finished yet.